subjectId: 11183 visibleTabCount: 3

 FDLP - UM Libraries

-The University of Miami Libraries is a selective depository library for the U.S. Government since 1939.
+The University of Miami Libraries has been a selective depository library for the U.S. Government since 1939.

-The collections spans all subjects and many formats, including pamphlets, maps, periodicals and electronic and print monographs.
-The Libraries also have large holdings of microfiche produced by the GPO and other sources of government information.
+The collections span all subjects and many formats, including pamphlets, maps, periodicals and electronic and print monographs.
+The Depository Library Program went digital in 2024 so all newer materials are available online.

 These materials are open and accessible to the community through uSearch.
-Type in your searching and then limit your results to Resource Type, Government Documents using the filters in the left column.
+Type in your search terms and then limit your results to Resource Type: Government Documents using the filters in the left column.

 Core Government Information Databases